 An industry trade group imaginatively called the Hass Avocado Board (HAB) is doing some clinical research to see what avocados do for cardiovascular disease, maintaining healthy weight, controlling blood sugar and upgrading your absorption of nutrients.
 The studies are promising, even though they are funded by people who really want us to eat more avocados.

-In 2013, a UCLA study showed that eating half a medium Hass avocado with a hamburger made of 90% lean industrial-grade CAFO beef inhibited creation of the inflammatory compound Interleukin-6 (IL-6).[1]
+In 2013, showed that eating half a medium Hass avocado with a hamburger made of 90% lean industrial-grade CAFO beef inhibited creation of the inflammatory compound Interleukin-6 (IL-6).[1]
 Sadly, the researchers did not disclose what the animals were fed before they were turned into hamburger.
 In any case, even toxic meat from chemically treated sick animals is less inflammatory when you eat it with avocado.
 I’ll take my guac on top of an extra-fat, grass-fed burger!

 A summary of the study by Medical News Today reported that plain burgers caused a 70% increase in IL-6 four hours after a meal, but only a 40% increase when avocado was included.[2][3]
 Interestingly, avocado did not cause an increase in triglyceride levels, even though it’s made of mostly fat.
 (Longtime readers will know that triglycerides are caused by fructose digestion more so than by eating healthy fat.)[4]
 [5] Another finding was a 27% reduction in peripheral blood flow after the meal with no avocado, but only a 4% drop when there was avocado.